Cash-Tracker/Cash-Tracker/README.md

 # Cash-Tracker
-This repository is used to manage code for CashTrack Project writte in python
+This repository is used to manage code for CashTrack Project written in python